dkorpel/dconf/dconf24/slides.md

 ### 4. Null garbage collection

 * DMD does this (unless `dmd -lowmem`)
+* ctod does this for WebAssembly
 * "Out Of Memory" risk
-* Separate compilation required if not enough RAM
-* ctod does this for WebAssembly

 <!--_footer: https://dkorpel.github.io/ctod -->